 You can submit your application in person or send it by post, fax or email.
 If you are sending your application by post you should send it by registered post or under certificate of posting (UCP) so that you have proof of postage and the PIO cannot claim that he/she never received the application.
-If you are submitting your application in person, always http://www.ndtv.com/morenews/showmorestory.asp?category=National&slug=Slum+dweller+%27wins% 27+right+ to+information&id=84602 as on 20 March 2006.
+If you are submitting your application in person, always make sure to ask for a receipt for the application.
+The acknowledgement should inclicate the time and date when the application was received, where it was received and who received it.

-The Gujarat and Maharashtra RTI Fee Rules allow applications made on plain paper provided they contain all details required in the printed format.
+34 The Gujarat and Maharashtra RTI Fee Rules allow applications made on plain paper provided they contain all details required in the printed format.